 Several studies have reported that bicycle helmets can increase rotational acceleration.
 Rotational acceleration is the primary cause of brain injury.

-An interview with a study author revealed that the study was not set up to address rotational acceleration.
-The study author admitted:
+An interview with a study author revealed the study was not set up to address rotational acceleration.
+The author said:

 What causes brain injury?